MERIYOAK/persi-academy/server/ENHANCED_AUTH_README.md

 ## Overview

-This document describes the enhanced user authentication system for the Persi Learning Platform, featuring email verification for manual registration while maintaining seamless Google OAuth integration.
+This document describes the enhanced user authentication system for the QENDIEL Academy Platform, featuring email verification for manual registration while maintaining seamless Google OAuth integration.

 ## 🆕 New Features